-Jon and I stayed in the Maldives for six days with a budget of $1500 including our flights, a luxurious day in a 5-star resort, private boat and water sports such as catamaran sailing, kayaking, snorkeling.
-You can have at least $500 budget per couple if you plan to do a three days/ two nights trip, but read the article to guide you!
+Jon and I stayed in the Maldives for six days with a budget of $1500 including our flights, a luxurious day in a 5-star resort, a private boat, and water sports such as catamaran sailing, kayaking, and snorkeling.
+You can have at least a $500 budget per couple if you plan to do a three days/ two nights trip, but read the article to guide you!

 Here’s how we did it:

 The Maldives is made up of 1,192 islands, of which 192 are inhabited by a population of just 328,536.
 Many of these islands have been developed by the 4 and 5-star resorts for which the country is most famous.